starwarsgeek1138/smt-pod/submit/index.md

 ## _SMT-V_ Submission Guidelines

 _SMT-V_ seeks video submissions showcasing original research or demonstrating a creative and engaging approach to presenting topics that relate to music theory and analysis.
 We are particularly interested in topics that will be well-served by video presentation and have the potential to engage both specialists within the field and interested viewers outside the music theory community.
 The medium of video offers unique opportunities for the communication of theoretical ideas through the integration of images, spoken word, performance, musical scores, recorded audio, and/or animated visualizations.
+The general criteria we use to vet submissions may be found [here](criteria.pdf).
 If you have questions or preliminary ideas for a video-article that you would like to discuss, feel free to contact the [SMT-V Editor](mailto:SMT-V-editor@societymusictheory.org).

 ### Format
 - Videos should communicate content as concisely and directly as possible.
 They are usually around 10 minutes long.
 The maximum length for an _SMT-V_ video-article is 15 minutes.